 Smoky Corn on the Cob

 Cooking corn on the grill is easy.
-Just remove the silk, then fold the husk back up and put the whole ear on the grill.
+Just remove the silk, then fold the husk back up and put the whole ear on the grill.- Total Time:

 Peel back the husks from the corn and remove the silk.
 Butter the kernels and sprinkle with salt and smoked paprika.
 Fold the husks back over the corn and grill over low heat until cooked through, turning occasionally, 12 to 15 minutes.